antony-frolov/ICOptimization/README.md

 # ICOptimization

-Research on Integer Constrained Optimization
+Research on Integer Constrained Optimization using Neural Networks

 Implementation of [Learning for Integer-Constrained Optimization through Neural Networks with Limited Training](https://arxiv.org/abs/2011.05399)